emberjs/guides/source/templates/handlebars-basics.md

 regular HTML, but also give you the ability to embed expressions that change what is displayed.

-We take Handlebars and extend it with many powerful features.
+Ember takes Handlebars and extends it with many powerful features.
 It may help to think of your Handlebars templates as an HTML-like DSL for describing the user interface of your app.
 And, once you've told Ember.js to render a given template on the screen, you don't need to